PatrickInFrontEnd/PatrickInFrontEnd/README.md

 ### - ⚡ About me :

 ### I love asian kitchen - Shoyu Ramen is the most amazing dish I've ever eaten (prepared from scratch!);)
 ### Coding is my passion, I love coding and helping others to solve their problems.
-My dream is to get a job as a Frontend developer so that I could learn much more from professional programmers :)
 ### I am really hard-working man I always try to do my best - there is time for jokes and there is time for job  - this is my motto :)

 ### Technologies and tools which I use :